luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 .. image:: /_static/images/tutorials/depthaidemo.png
   :alt: Object localization

-On the image above, the :ref:`depthai demo <Default run>` runs MobileNet object detector and fuses object detections with a depth map to provide spatial coordinates (XYZ) of objects it sees: person, potted plant, bottle, and chair.
+On the image above, a depthai application runs MobileNet object detector and fuses object detections with a depth map to provide spatial coordinates (XYZ) of objects it sees: person, potted plant, bottle, and chair.

 3D Landmark Localization